SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/api.md

 # Payment API / WSDL

-For test purpose we use this [WSDL](http://extdev4.seqr.se/extclientproxy/service/v2?wsdl) that has the following methods:
+For test purpose we use this [WSDL](http://extdev4.seqr.se/extclientproxy/service/v2?wsdl).
+For complete details, refer to the [API documentation](/downloads/ersifextclient-2.4.2.1-manual-SEQR.pdf).

 ## Methods used for webshop integration